shJimmyw/CakeBot/README.md

   * Functional youtube functionality that will play the audio of the given youtube url
   * Add multiple youtube videos to create an in server playlist
   * Ban users for a minute if the bot and user both have permission
+  * Informs server via chat when a new user joins the server
-  * Informs server via chat when another user joins a voice channel or leaves all voice channels in the server
+  * Informs server via chat when another user joins a voice channel or leaves voice channels in the server
   * Random number generator for fun